JoaquimInteresting/rest-api-comment/README.txt

 = 1.0.2 =
 * It prevents comments for posts with comment status 'closed'
+* It prevents comments for posts with post status different from 'publish'
+* Now it requires at least wordpress version 5.5

 = 1.0.1 =
 * Now it requires at least wordpress version 4.7